Types of Degrees Library Science Majors Are Getting

 |Race/Ethnicity||Number of Grads|

 |Black or African American||273|

 Americans aren’t the only ones with an interest in Library Science.
 About 1.3% of those with this major are international students.

 The median early-career salary of library science students with a master’s degree is $41,200 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $38,800 (25th percentile) and $44,400 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to library science.

 Salaries According to BLS

-Library Science majors often go into careers where salaries can range from $56,400 to $75,450 (25th to 75th percentile).
+Average salaries range from $56,400 to $75,450 (25th to 75th percentile) for careers related to library science.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.